Frequently Asked Questions

 Many times canvases have become loosened on the stretcher bars.
 A simple method to retighten the canvas is to spray water on the back of the canvas and leave the piece to dry in the sun for a couple of hours.
 Canvases are made of fabric and with time the weave has become loose.
 This process is safe and will not damage the painting itself.

-Caring for your new hand-made crocheted fine silver wire jewellery is simple: clean safely by immersing in a solution of 2 tbsp. baking soda and 2 cups hot water in an aluminum pie plate (or in a glass dish lined with tin foil), rinse well and then air dry.
+Caring for your new hand-made fine silver jewellery is simple: clean safely by immersing in a solution of 2 tbsp. baking soda and 2 cups hot water in an aluminum pie plate (or in a glass dish lined with tin foil), rinse well and then air dry.
 Ensure that the jewellery is in full contact with the aluminum.
-This recipe is safe for all silver as well as for precious stones and pearls.

 Frosted (sandblasted) and oiled vessels